 The Helmholtz Association researches major challenges to secure the future of our society.
-With almost 38,000 staff in 18 research centres, the Helmholtz Association is Germany’s largest scientific organisation.
+With more than 38,000 staff in 18 research centres, the Helmholtz Association is Germany’s largest scientific organisation.

 The Helmholtz Association is dedicated to pursuing the long-term research goals of state and society, and to maintaining and improving the livelihoods of the population.
 In order to do this, the Helmholtz Association carries out top-level research to identify and explore the major challenges facing society, science and the economy.
 Its work is divided into six strategic research fields: Energy; Earth and Environment; Health; Key Technologies; Structure of Matter; and Aeronautics, Space and Transport.
 The Helmholtz Association brings together 18 scientific-technical and biological-medical research centres.
 With more than 38,000 employees and an annual budget of more than €4 billion, the Helmholtz Association is Germany’s largest scientific organisation.
 Its work follows in the tradition of the great natural scientist Hermann von Helmholtz (1821-1894).